riipandi/fleet-lit-tauri/README.md

 [![Dependencies](https://deps.rs/repo/github/riipandi/fleet-lit-tauri/status.svg)](https://deps.rs/repo/github/riipandi/fleet-lit-tauri)

 > [!WARNING]
-> This project is and experimental and may not be stable.
+> This project is experimental and may not be stable.

 Experimental Fleet / Trae UI built with Tauri and Lit web components.